"Birth of Turtle Island"

 MISHI MIKINAAKOMINIS NIIGIWIN, Birth of the Great Turtle Island by Zhaawano Giizhik

-The above pencil drawing, made by Zhaawano in 2011, tells the OJIBWE CREATION STORY of the world as we know it.
-He made the drawing in the X-ray Woodland art style of the Medicine Painters.
+The above pencil drawing, which I made in 2011, tells the OJIBWE CREATION STORY of the world as we know it.
+The drawing is made in the X-ray Woodland art style of the Medicine Painters.

-The drawing depicts a stylized image of MIKINAAK (the Great Snapping Turtle), or MISHIIKENH (the Mud Turtle),and also what the turtle means to the Native Peoples of Turtle Island (North America).
+The drawing depicts a stylized image of MIKINAAK (the Great Snapping Turtle), or MISHIIKENH (the Mud Turtle).
+It serves as an illustration to the story of the Great Sea Turtle and what the turtle means to the Native Peoples of Turtle Island (North America).

 Since he, after a devastating flood that swept Aki (the earth), served mankind by helping to recreate the earth, Mikinaak (or Mishiikenh) has a special place of mediation in the worlds of the natural and the supernatural.
 After he lent his back for creation, Nookomis Dibik-Giizis, grandmother moon, conferred on him special HEALING POWERS that have been held in reverence ever since!

 |Visit the website to view details of the above hair buckle|